 R-Values of Shutters: Compare Energy-Efficient Window Treatments06/13/2017Holly Perron We’re big talkers on the subject of energy efficiency in window treatments.
 That’s because we’ve got proof to back up our claims.
-With the help of some outside research, we can chart the energy efficiency of the most often-chosen window coverings in Hartford, from shades to blinds to shutters.What Is R-Value And Why Does It Matter For Window Coverings?Everything in your house that contributes to insulation, from the roof to your window coverings, has an R-value.
+With the help of some outside research, we can chart the energy efficiency of the most common window coverings in Hartford, from shades to blinds to shutters.What Is R-Value And Why Does It Matter For Window Coverings?Everything in your house that contributes to insulation, from the roof to your window coverings, has an R-value.
 That number indicates how good it is at stopping thermal energy from moving through it.
 A larger r-value corresponds to a more effective insulator.
 Why does the R-value of a window covering matter?
 Basically, a more energy efficient window treatment lets you keep your home at your preferred temperature.
-No matter if you want to keep in the heat at wintertime or keep your home cool during the summer months, you need good insulation.
-That’s extra important for your windows, as they’re one of the most common areas of heat loss throughout your entire house.Comparing R-values & Energy Efficiency Of Window TreatmentsYou don’t get the same benefits from every window treatment, at least not when it comes to energy efficiency.
-Though there’s some difference due to the material and thickness between different manufacturers and models, below is what you’re likely to find when comparing window treatments.Type of Window TreatmentAverage R-ValueWindow alone0.75-1Mini blinds1.5-2Pleated shades2.5Draperies2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from Energy.gov and HouseLogic.A quick look at the table shows you a few things.
+Whether you want to keep in the heat at wintertime or keep your home cool during the summer months, you need good insulation.
+That’s extra important for your windows, as they’re one of the most common areas of heat loss throughout your entire house.Comparing R-values & Energy Efficiency Of Window TreatmentsNot all window treatments are made equal, at least not when it comes to energy efficiency.
+Though there’s some difference due to the material and thickness between different manufacturers and models, below is what you’re likely to find when comparing window coverings.Type of Window TreatmentAverage R-ValueWindow alone0.75-1Mini blinds1.5-2Pleated shades2.5Draperies2-3Wood Shutters3-4Honeycomb shades4.5Polywood plantation shutters>6R-value averages sourced from Energy.gov and HouseLogic.A quick look at the table shows you a few things.
 The first is that a few certain window coverings offer almost no benefit at all (ahem, blinds), whereas others are insulating powerhouses.
-That big gap in R-value might result in a difference of several degrees – that’s the difference in whether or not you crank up the AC.You might also notice the fact that what the window treatment is made out of can have a big impact.
-Honeycomb shades, designed with several insulating layers designed to trap heat, are able to put a stop to energy flow a lot better than pleated shades.
+That big gap in R-value might result in a difference of several degrees – that’s the difference in whether or not you crank up your AC.You might also notice the fact that what the window treatment is made out of can have a big impact.
+Honeycomb shades, designed with several insulating layers designed to trap heat, are able to put a stop to energy flow much better than pleated shades.
 Similarly, Polywood® plantation shutters, made from a solid-body faux wood compound, are able to keep out heat a lot more effectively than natural wood shutters.
 Natural wood can be permeable, with random knots and gaps that let heat move easily.
 Polywood shutters, outfitted with seamless weatherstripping, build a solid seal on your window when shut, which is why they have that best in class r-value of 6 or more.Bring Some Value Into Your HomeThe science doesn’t lie.
 Your window treatments play a big role in how comfortable your home is.
 Could your home be a bit more comfortable?
-We’ll help.
-Talk to the team at Sunburst Shutters Hartford by calling 860-266-5459, or fill out our free estimate request form below.
+We can help.
+Talk to the team at Sunburst Shutters Hartford by calling 860-266-5459, or fill out our free consultation request form below.